-Film Television and Electronic Media (AS-T Degree S0442)
+Film, Television, and Electronic Media (AS-T Degree S0442)

 Arts Division

-Upon successful completion of Associate in Science in Mt.
-San Antonio College’s Film, Television, and Electronic Media for Transfer degree requirements, the student will have demonstrated understanding of coursework and foundational training in all stages of television and film production, including the historical, business and legal underpinnings of the industry; writing for the screen; visual and aural aesthetics; live and pre-recorded television and film production techniques; and post production aesthetics and techniques.
-This degree can prepare students for careers in film, television, advertising, and other electronic media as writers, directors, production crew, editors, postproduction crew, and producers.
-This coursework will satisfy the lower division requirements at the California State University in and students are guaranteed admission with junior status to the CSU system will be granted in Radio-TV-Film, Film and Electronic Arts, Television Production, Film Production, Cinema, Screenwriting and Producing.
+Upon successful completion of Associate in Science in Film, Television, and Electronic Media for Transfer degree requirements, students will have demonstrated understanding of coursework and foundational training in all stages of television and film production, including the historical business and legal underpinnings of the industry, writing for the screen, visual and aural aesthetics, live and pre-recorded television and film production techniques, and post production aesthetics and techniques.
+The Associate in Science in Film, Television, and Electronic Media for Transfer degree prepares students for careers in film, television, advertising, and other electronic media as writers, directors, production crew, editors, postproduction crew, and producers.
+Students completing the coursework will satisfy the lower division requirements and will seamlessly transfer to a California State University with junior status.

 Required Courses